SmartAdvisorOnline SmartAdvisorOnline

 Speed drops by 50%+ Server load, peering, CPU overhead Choose another server region; test with speed tool Prefer WireGuard for speed

 MTU is not the only speed lever.
 Server distance and protocol choice matter too.
-If you want a repeatable approach, use Speed Test and compare results across 2-3 servers and 2 protocols.
+If you want a repeatable approach, use VPN speed test and compare results across 2 - 3 servers and 2 protocols.

 Step 6: Verify after installation (IP / DNS / Kill Switch)